Spaceghost/basegl/docs/README.md

   circle(100) - circle(80)
 ```

 That's it!
-After running the code via the pre-processor, you would get code equiivalent to:
+After running the code via the pre-processor, you would get code equivalent to:

 ```
 myShape = basegl.Math.subtract(circle(100), circle(80))